 dogs on leash

 The trail at Watkins Mill State Park is a paved, easy loop great for all sorts of outdoor activities such as bike riding, running, and hiking.
 The trail loops around the lake, giving you views through gaps in the forest.
 Along the trail are picnic areas, a beach, an historical area, and fishing opportunities.
 Low elevation gain and a reasonable length makes this a perfect spot for beginners.
+Note: No Dogs allowed in park past the Visitor Center.

 I have done this the past few weekends.
 Great trails that are paved and mostly shaded, lots of wildlife and a friendly terrain.